MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-engagement/on-premises/analytics/customize-power-bi-content-packs.md

 1. On the [!INCLUDE[pn_power_bi_desktop](../includes/pn-power-bi-desktop.md)] main page **Home** tab ribbon, click **Publish**.

-2. If you are prompted to sign in to the Power BI service, click Sign in.
+2. If you are prompted to sign in to the Power BI service, click **Sign in**.

 3. If multiple destinations are available, select the one you want, and then click **Publish**.